-Toya said she and her husband started seeking guidance from a financial adviser and began saving their money more, in addition to making the other cutbacks we've seen so far this season.
+Toya said she and her husband started seeking guidance from a financial adviser and began saving their money more, in addition to making the other cutbacks we've seen on Married to Medicine.
 It has also made her think differently about Dr. Eugene's new business ventures like the Replenish by NomadMD facility we saw him getting ready to open in the Season 4 premiere.
 "I was very happy [about the business], but I tried to be supportive for my husband because I am very supportive of his endeavors, but I’m also at a place where I’m like, 'If it’s not making money, honey, it does not make sense.
 I’m not interested,'" Toya said.
 "I told him, at this place in our life, he has to make a decision.
 He has to decide whether or not it’s something to walk away from if it’s not going to make money."

-However, some of Toya's friends didn't think she was taking her financial situation seriously enough earlier this season, such as Quad Webb-Lunceford, who became concerned after the two went on a shopping outing and Toya didn't seem to be scrimping and saving.
+However, some of Toya's friends didn't think she was taking her financial situation seriously enough in Season 4, such as Quad Webb-Lunceford, who became concerned after the two went on a shopping outing and Toya didn't seem to be scrimping and saving.
 So Quad showed up to Toya's home acting as if she was making an audit on behalf of the IRS (clip above).
 Quad then gifted Toya with a budget care kit filled with items designed to help her cut back on her spending, including ramen noodles and hot dogs, which Toya wasn't so happy about at first.
 "I felt very angry about that at the beginning.
 I think I felt like she was making it a joke, and she felt like I was not taking it seriously.
 When I really looked at the scenario, I was like, 'Wow.
 Am I not taking it seriously?
 Am I coming off to my friends as though I am not really concerned?'" she said.
 "I didn’t feel like she was trying to get involved with my business.
 I think she was trying to be supportive.
 I think she was honestly being a friend."